chainonyourdoor/LuminaireProtocol/README.md

 ---

-## License

-feel free to fork and modify — a credit/link back is appreciated.
+feel free to fork and modify

-nah i'm kidding, do what the fuck u want, idc